 Why buy a 120 Gallon Aquarium?

-What should you consider before buying a 120 gallon aquarium
+What to consider before buying a 120 gallon aquarium

 Quality of the tank and the stand